agoravoting/election-orchestra-puppet/test/readme.md

 Troubleshooting
 ========

 * Invalid socket address: probably means there is an old instance of verificatum running.
-Kill it and try again
+Running

+    sudo supervisorctl restart eorchestra

+    should kill these processes

 * Verificatum hangs: did you forget to use ip’s instead of hostnames in the base_settings.py?

     if so, change the file and restart eorchestra

     sudo supervisorctl restart eorchestra